Types of Jaw Pain Associated with TMJ

 Understanding the causes of these different types of jaw pain and their treatment can help you understand how your symptoms fit together and how TMJ treatment can help.

 Pain in the muscles is the most common cause of TMJ-related jaw pain.
 Opening and closing your jaw requires a team of muscles that work together.
 Ideally, these muscles should all find a position of maximum rest that works for all of them.
 However, it’s common in TMJ for the muscles to get out of balance, where a restful position for one is a stressed position for another, resulting in chronic exertion, which can be felt as facial pain.
-Tension headaches are also a common side effect of this type of jaw pain.
+Tension headaches are also a common side effect.

 As the muscles work together inefficiently, they might recruit additional help from neck muscles, resulting in neck pain.
 The muscles might also clench frequently, trying to find a restful position, causing teeth clenching and tooth damage.